 Charleen is “The Mama” of Happy Buddha.

-She completed her 200hr Teacher Training Program with Kelly Kamm at Happy Buddha, completed her Rasa Restorative Teacher Training Program with Jamie Lyn Skolnik, and continues with her studies with amazing teachers like Dana Flynn, Mary Dana Abbott, Rodney Yee, Cyndi Lee, Joshua Greene and many others.
+She completed her 200hr Teacher Training Program with Kelly Kamm at Happy Buddha.
+In addition, she has completed Advanced Therapy, Pranayama, and Restorative Yoga with Rodney Yee in 2018.
+She has completed her Advanced Rasa Restorative Teacher Training Program with Jamie Lyn Skolnik, and continues with her studies with amazing teachers like Dana Flynn, Mary Dana Abbott, Cyndi Lee, Joshua Greene and many others.
+Charleen is also a Level Three Reiki Master and a certified Thai Bodywork practitioner.

 As the mother of three, and now the grandmother of one, she understands the constant fluctuations of modern life and incorporates a strong yoga practice in an effort to maintain, balance, strength, serenity, and humor.
-Expect a fun, energetic, and nurturing class.
+Students can expect a fun, energetic, and nurturing class.

-Charleen also has a strong energy connection with her students, that has allowed her to works with those unable to attend classes in the studio due to health issues.
-Her healing touch has helped dozens find the peace an ease through yoga, that otherwise would not have been able to do so.
+Charleen also has a strong energy connection with her students that has allowed her to work with those unable to attend classes in the studio due to health issues.
+Her healing touch has helped dozens find the peace and ease through yoga, that otherwise would not have been able to do so.

 If you hang out with Kelly too much, you’re at risk of catching a severe case of YOGAMANIA.
 Kelly is the original owner of Happy Buddha as well as the director of the Happy Buddha Teacher Training program.
 She has been devoted to her practice for over a decade and is amazed at how she still continues to learn, grow, and find fresh perspective.
 She has done numerous trainings, most recently another 200 hours at Laughing Lotus Yoga Center in NYC.
 To her, yoga is not about how much of a pretzel you can twist yourself into, it’s learning about yourself on your mat and taking that into your daily life so that you live up to your full potential as a human being.